pytask-dev/pytask/docs/source/reference_guides/configuration.md

 SQLite is the legacy state format. pytask now uses `pytask.lock` as the primary state backend and only consults the database when no lockfile exists.
-During that first run, the lockfile is written and subsequent runs use the lockfile only.
+During that first run, the lockfile is written.
+Subsequent runs use only the lockfile and do not update the database state.

 The `database_url` option remains for backwards compatibility and controls the legacy database location and dialect ([supported by sqlalchemy](https://docs.sqlalchemy.org/en/latest/core/engines.html#backend-specific-urls)).